confluentinc/examples/python.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on your operating system or Linux distro you may need to take extra steps to set up the SSL CA root certificates.
-If your systems does not have the SSL CA root certificates properly set up, here is an example of an error message you may see.
+If your system doesn't have the SSL CA root certificates properly set up, you may receive an error message similar to the following:

 .. code-block:: bash